Ion Trap Physicist – Quantum Computing

 • Experience in “trapped ion chip modelling & design” or “high fidelity ion trap microwave-based gates”

-• Experience in working with lasers (incl. optics, cavity frequency locks, imaging systems) or cryogenics
+• Experience in working with lasers, optics, cavity frequency locks, and imaging systems

 • Knowledge of scaling, a quantum programming language, and control systems for ion-based quantum computers